-Our Code of Conduct requires all employees and others to be treated with fairness, equality and respect to foster an open, transparent, progressive and trusting environment that is free from prejudice, discrimination, bias, harassment and/or violation.
-The reference to discrimination includes gender, race, physical health, sexual orientation and/or belief systems.
+Our Code of Conduct, which has been translated to all of the primary languages spoken by employees throughout the Group, requires all employees and others to be treated with fairness, equality and respect to foster an open, transparent, progressive and trusting environment that is free from prejudice, discrimination, bias, harassment and/or violation.
+The reference to discrimination includes gender, race, physical health, sexual orientation and/or belief (religious) systems.

-The S&E Co monitors the implementation of policies and procedures that apply to the Group as a whole in respect of the application of the letter and the spirit of the 10 principles set out in the UN Global Compact.
+The Social & Ethics Committee monitors the implementation of policies and procedures that apply to the Group as a whole in respect of the application of the letter and the spirit of the 10 principles set out in the UN Global Compact.
 These principles deal, inter alia, with human rights, basic labour rights, environmental responsibilities and the fight against corruption.
-We became a signatory of the UN Global Compact with effect from 31 July 2013 and is currently an active participant in this Compact.
+We became a signatory to the UN Global Compact with effect from 31 July 2013 and are currently an active participant in this Compact.
 In our capacity as a signatory to the UN Global Compact, we pride ourselves on our reputation for respecting basic human rights, engaging in fair labour practices, being environmentally responsible and having a zero-tolerance approach to corruption.
+Suppliers and service providers are required to agree to the Ethical Standards and Human Rights Undertaking, as included in our Code of Conduct for Suppliers and Service Providers (available online).
+In agreeing to the provisions of this document, these parties warrant that: